YMCA REOPENING INFORMATION

 - Reserve your spot in a group exercise class, Child Watch, open swim, or lap swim at www.ymcadallas.org/reservations - due to capacity limits, these will require reservation.

-- Bring a towel, mat, and water bottle.
+- Bring a towel, mat, and water bottle - gym bags are not allowed at this time.

 - Bring your mask - Per an updated order from local public officials, we will be adopting a CDC recommendation requiring everyone 2 years or older to wear a face covering over their nose and mouth when in a public place where it is difficult to keep six feet away from other people.